How Monzo’s marketing strategy set it on the path to success

 Sentiment towards Monzo, Starling, Revolut and N26 over the past three months.

-To understand why this might be, let’s take a closer look at Monzo’s marketing strategy.
+To understand why this might be, let’s take a closer look at Monzo’s financial industry marketing strategy.

 What sets Monzo’s marketing strategy apart?

 Community building has been a crucial part of Monzo’s marketing strategy from the beginning.
 The initial crowdfunding campaign is a great example of this.
 According to VP of marketing, Tristan Thomas, crowdfunding is all about customer engagement - letting customers be part of it.

 At the beginning of its life, and to an extent still today, Monzo was very reliant on word of mouth marketing.
 Until recently, around 80% of its growth efforts were focused on word of mouth, using community meet-ups and hackathons to spread the word.

 You can see this in their community forum.
 Consumers and employees both contribute to this, and it’s done in a way that’s different to traditional ‘help’ forums, which can often feel sterile and corporate.
 Instead, all employees come across as invested in the brand but mainly wanting to help customers.
 It’s also a place where customers can help generate new product ideas, by sharing feedback with the brand.
 This more personal connection with customers, and enabling customers to get involved in the brand development, helps to generate love towards Monzo.
 And we all know that brand love leads to long term business success by creating customer loyalty and advocacy.